 The conquest of Makkah

-Prof. Maurice Bucaille has pointed out the existence in the Qur’an of several scientific statements that are amazingly accurate in the light of modern science, for example, the Qur’an describes the origins of life in general and devotes a great deal of space to the morphological transformation undergone by man, repeatedly emphasizing the fact that Allah fashioned him as He willed.
+Prof. Maurice Bucaille has pointed out the existence in the Quran of several scientific statements that are amazingly accurate in the light of modern science, for example, the Quran describes the origins of life in general and devotes a great deal of space to the morphological transformation undergone by man, repeatedly emphasising the fact that Allah fashioned him as He willed.

 We likewise discover statements on human reproduction that are expressed in precise terms that lend themselves to comparison with the secular knowledge we today possess on the subject.
-A concept of the creation of the world which is fully in keeping with today’s general theories on the formations of the universe.
-Statements that are in perfect agreement with today’s ideas concerning the movements and evolution of the heavenly bodies.
-Notions concerning the water cycle in nature and the earth’s relief, which were not proven correct until many centuries later.
+A concept of the creation of the world, which is fully in keeping with today’s general theories on the formations of the universe.
+These statements are in perfect agreement with today’s ideas concerning the movements and evolution of the heavenly bodies.
+Notions concerning the water cycle in nature and the earth’s relief were not proven correct until many centuries later.
 This is contrary to the notion of blind faith in science and technology; this is the notion that science and technology will eventually solve and cure all human problems.

-Science is rediscovering some of the realities and facts that the Muslims have always been familiar with since the middle ages.
-Similarly the social sciences and humanities are rediscovering some of the perennial truths that the Quran taught 1400 years earlier.
+Science is rediscovering some of the realities and facts that Muslims have always been familiar with since the Middle Ages.
+Similarly, the social sciences and humanities are rediscovering some of the perennial truths that the Quran taught 1400 years earlier.